sling1776/Basic-Linux-Text-Tools/doc/Plan.md

 # 2. Functional Examples

-**Design a process for obtaining the output from the input.
-Consider both *good* and *bad* inputs.
-Find or create examples of both kinds of input.

-Work out problem examples on paper, on a whiteboard or some other medium that is *not* your computer.
-It is a mistake to begin writing executable code before you thoroughly understand what form the algorithm(s) must take.

-Instead, describe components of the system in *"pseudocode"*.
-Expect to make lots of mistakes at this point.
-You will find that it is much easier to throw away pseudocode than real code.

-Manually work through several examples that illustrate the program's overall purpose, as well as the purpose of each component of the finished system.
-You will converge on a correct solution much faster if you feel comfortable making mistakes as you go.

-This phase involves the use of many levels of abstraction to decompose the problem into manageable components, and design strategies for implementing each component.
-Components may be functions, modules or classes.**

 cat(args)
     Check for a file name -> if no then call usage loop through all files